 In March 2019, we celebrated Battersea Arts Centre's commitment to becoming a Relaxed Venue with The Festival of Rest & Resistance - which showcased the best of the UK's disability arts scene.

 We offer concession tickets for disabled people and, if you require the assistance of a friend or helper to attend, we can make a free ticket available for your companion.
-Please call the Box Office on 020 7223 2223 to book.
-The Box Office telephone is open from 10am - 6pm, Monday to Saturday.

 The closest station to Battersea Arts Centre is Clapham Junction, which has good wheelchair access and is 0.5 miles away from the venue.
 Up-to-date information on lift service at Clapham Junction is available here.